Car Rental Cancun

 The hurricane season coincides with the low tourist season.
 This has more to do with the general weather than hurricanes, specifically.
 The summer and fall months are the rainy season in the Yucatan, with almost daily storms and very high humidity.
 If you seek a quieter vacation and can cope with the rain and humidity, very good hotel deals can be found during the offseason.
 One shouldn’t avoid traveling in this season due to the threat of hurricanes, but instead, keep an eye on the forecast and perhaps have travel insurance in the case that the trip needs to be canceled or cut short due to a storm.

 The water temperatures in Cancun hover between 79°F and 84°F, pleasantly warm.
-Travellers should be aware of the riptides on Cancun’s oceanside beaches.
+Travelers should be aware of the riptides on Cancun’s oceanside beaches.
 These depend on the wind and are sometimes deceptive, with a calm-looking sea having a strong undercurrent.
 Be sure to either check with your hotel’s staff or look for the lifeguard's flags to find out the current situation before swimming, particularly with children.

 Be prepared for the fact that “tourist information” pretty much means a sales pitch.
 The typical method of selling timeshares, offering free tours or activities if you attend a high-pressure sales pitch, is very popular in Cancun.
 Unless you are prepared to spend your time to get something for free along with being well-grounded to resist the pressure of purchase, it is best to avoid these people altogether.
 If you are interested in purchasing a timeshare, you are best served doing your own research, comparing prices, and finding one independently.